samanthaannalger/AlgerProjects/MigratoryStationary/Documents/Migratory Lab Methods.md

 Mite Counts:

-* We transferred about 300 bees from each ethanol sample into the glass jar with the screen attached.
+* We transferred about 300 bees (1/2 cup) from each ethanol sample into the glass jar with the screen attached.
 We shook the jar over a white tray for 45 seconds until all mites fell out of the sample.
 We counted and recorded the mites/300 bees.
+All bees were counted to calculate mites/100 bees.
 Greer Sargeant

 Nosema sample preparation and spore counts: